theopmw/recipe-box/TESTING.md

         * Edit Recipe: "Recipe Updated Successfully!"

-        * Delete Recipe: "Recipe Deleted Sucessfully!"
+        * Delete Recipe: "Recipe Deleted Successfully!"

 * **Have easy access to the recipes I have personally submitted**

-    - [x] Each individual useres recipies are clearly displyed on their profile page.
+    - [x] Each individual user’s recipes are clearly displayed on their profile page.

 * **(ADMIN ONLY) Access, edit and delete ALL recipes**

-    - [x] The admibn user is able to access the "EDIT" and "DELETE" recipe buttons on all recipes submitted to the site.
+    - [x] The admin user is able to access the "EDIT" and "DELETE" recipe buttons on all recipes submitted to the site.

 ## Manual Testing

 ### Navigation menu

-- [x] Test all navigation menu items wok on all screensizes.
+- [x] Test all navigation menu items wok on all screen sizes.

 - [x] Log in and out and check correct navigation menu items are shown.